 Sockliner, or Insert

 In conclusion, the most important parts of any shoe include the following: shoe last, upper, girth, heel counter, toe box height, vamp or “topline,” heel tip or “top-lift,” insole board, sock liner, or insert.
-A shoe without a proper shoe design and materials will not be comfortable, durable, and safe.
+A shoe without proper design and materials will not be comfortable, durable, or safe.

 Leave a Reply